 - In the pop-up, click on Custom tab and then click on the Add button next to SAML.

-- In the new SAML App that you created under Application Settings section, enter Assertion Consumer Service URL as provided in the plugin under Service Provider Metadata tab.
+- In the new SAML App that you created under Application Settings section, enter Assertion Consumer Service URL as provided in the Module under Service Provider Metadata tab.

 - Under User Access section, select roles that can access this app.